ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 `

-= I want that 'Show in full-screen' button on my YouTube movies =

-Append `&fs=1` to your YouTube share URL.

 = Can I show a Youtube playlist in FancyBox? =

 Yes, just go to Youtube page of any movie that's in the playlist and use the Share button to get the share URL just like with single movies, but this time place a checkmark at the 'Share with playlist' option.